 WISER is an organization that provides education and advocacy for women in pursuit of financial security.
 They achieve this through training, informational materials and organizational partnerships.

-The Yellow Ribbon Network is partnering with AFCPE and Wells Fargo to offer free financial counseling for anyone experiencing financial changes or hardship because of COVID-19.
+The Coordinated Assistance Network (CAN) is partnering with AFCPE and Wells Fargo to offer free financial counseling for anyone experiencing financial changes or hardship because of COVID-19.

 Association for Financial Counseling & Planning Education

 Visit AFCPE.org to explore what an accredited financial counselor can do to guide and support your financial decision-making.
 Some counselors may also offer pro bono, or free of charge, sessions.

 2-1-1 is a confidential service that connects callers with human services, including COVID-19 information, help with paying bills, mental health support and other local support systems.

 Educational facilities in your area may offer opportunities such as job fairs, career coaching and mentorship.

 Your current or previous employer may provide benefit packages, access to financial planning, options for saving for retirement and help increasing credit scores.

 NAWBO provides resources and advocacy to empower women entrepreneurs.